Cytomegalovirus (CMV) is a common virus. According to the Centers for Disease Control and Prevention (CDC), it infects between

 - egg and sperm donors

-The CMV serology test is performed on a blood sample.
+The CMV serology test is performed using a blood sample.
 A nurse or lab technician in a clinical setting usually takes this sample.
-Using a small needle, blood is collected from a vein in the arm or hand.
-The blood is then sent to a lab for analysis.
+Using a small needle, they collect blood from a vein in your arm or hand.
+Then they send your blood sample to a lab for analysis.
 Your doctor will explain your results when they become available.

 No preparation is needed for this test.

 The risks of a CMV test are minimal.
-You may experience some discomfort when the blood sample is drawn.
+You may experience some discomfort when your blood sample is drawn.
 You may have pain at the puncture site during or after the test.

 Other potential risks of a blood draw include: